mohantester1251992/Gesture-Recognition/README.md

    The video data should be preprocessed by extracting frames from the videos.
 Each video is converted into a sequence of frames, resized, and normalized before being passed into the model.

 2. **Model Training:**
-   To train the model, open the Jupyter notebook `Gesture_Recognition.ipynb` and execute the cells in sequence.
+   To train the model, open the Jupyter notebook `Gesture_Recognition_assignment.ipynb` and execute the cells in sequence.
 The notebook includes detailed steps for:
    - Loading and preprocessing the data.
    - Defining the Conv3D architecture.
    - Training and evaluating the model.